cancomertpay/cryptocurrencies-historical-price-visualization/README.md

 1. Set Date Range: Use the Date Picker component to select a desired start and end date.
 2. Explore Data: Navigate through the dashboard to explore cryptocurrency data visualized in charts.
 3. Detailed View: Click on any cryptocurrency card to open a modal and view detailed data in a sortable datatable.

+## Attention
+I host two different JSON-Servers on render.com: one for the log API at https://log-api-7cgr.onrender.com, and the other at https://case-study-api.onrender.com.
+These are the APIs currently used in the application and are functioning smoothly.
+However, render.com has a notice that 'Your free instance will spin down with inactivity, which can delay requests by 50 seconds or more.'
+This means that if the application doesn't send requests to the API for a long time, there may be delays in response times.
+This is not an issue directly related to the frontend application.
+Thank you for your understanding.